Haarlem: 18th century

 As the centre of trade gravitated towards Amsterdam, Haarlem declined in the 18th century.
-The Golden age had created a large upper middle class of merchants and well-to-do small business owners.
+The Golden Age had created a large upper middle class of merchants and well-to-do small business owners.
 Taking advantage of the reliability of the trekschuit connection between Amsterdam and Haarlem, many people had a business address in Amsterdam and a weekend or summer home in Haarlem.

 Haarlem became more and more a bedroom community as the increasingly dense population of Amsterdam caused the canals to smell in the summer.
 Many well-to-do gentlemen moved their families to summer homes in the Spring and commuted between addresses.
 Popular places for summer homes were along the Spaarne in southern Haarlem.
 Pieter Teyler van der Hulst and Henry Hope built summer homes there, as well as many Amsterdam merchants and councilmen.
-Today, it is still possible to travel by boat along the Spaarne and this has turned into a popular form of tourism in the summer months.
-In the 18th century Haarlem became the seat of a suffragan diocese of the Old Catholic Church of Utrecht.
+Today, boat travel along the Spaarne is still possible and has become a popular form of tourism in the summer.
+In the 18th century, Haarlem became the seat of a suffragan diocese of the Old Catholic Church of Utrecht.

 French rule

-At the end of the 18th century a number of anti-Orange commissions were founded.
+At the end of the 18th century, a number of anti-Orange commissions were founded.
 On 18 January 1795 the "Staatse" army was defeated near Woerden.
-During the night preceding the 19th, the same night that stadtholder William V of Orange fled the country, the various commissions gathered and implemented a revolution.
-The commissions changed the city's administrators in a bloodless revolution, and the next morning the city was 'liberated' of the tyranny of the House of Orange.
-The revolution was peaceful and the Orange-loyal people were not harmed.
+During the night preceding 19 January, the same night that stadtholder William V of Orange fled the country, the various commissions gathered and implemented a revolution.
+The commissions changed the city's administrators in a bloodless revolution, and the next morning the city was "liberated" of the tyranny of the House of Orange.
+The revolution was peaceful, and the Orange-loyal people were not harmed.
 The Batavian Republic was then proclaimed.

 The French army entered the liberated city two days later, on 20 January.
 An army of 1,500 soldiers was provided with food and clothing by the citizens.
 The new national government was strongly centralised, and the role and influence of the cities was reduced.
-The Batavian Republic had signed a mutual defense pact with France, and was thus automatically at war with England.
-The strong English presence at sea severely reduced the trading opportunities, and the Dutch economy suffered accordingly.
+The Batavian Republic signed a mutual defense pact with France and was thus automatically at war with England.
+The strong English presence at sea severely reduced trading opportunities, and the Dutch economy suffered accordingly.

 19th century

-The textile industry, which had always been an important pillar of Haarlem's economy, was in a bad shape at the beginning of the 19th century.
-Strong international competition, and revolutionary new production methods based on steam engines already in use in England, dealt a striking blow to Haarlem's industry.
-In 1815 the city's population was about 17,000 people, a large percentage of whom were poor.
-The foundation of the United Kingdom of the Netherlands in that year gave hope to many, who believed that under a new government the economy would pick up, and that export-oriented economic activities such as the textile industry would recover.
+The textile industry, which had always been an important pillar of Haarlem's economy, was suffering at the beginning of the 19th century.
+Strong international competition and revolutionary new production methods based on steam engines already in use in England dealt a striking blow to Haarlem's industry.
+In 1815, the city's population was about 17,000 people, many of whom were poor.
+The foundation of the United Kingdom of the Netherlands in that year gave hope to many who believed that under a new government, the economy would improve and that export-oriented economic activities, such as the textile industry, would recover.